-Former Teen Idol Leif Garrett Releases ‘Idol Truth,’ The Roller Coaster Story of His Life, As He Turns 58
+Former Teen Idol Leif Garrett Releases ‘Idol Truth,’ The Roller Coaster Story Of His Life, As He Turns 58

 Garrett — who shot to fame in the 1970s with bubblegum hits such as “I Was Made for Dancing” and covers of Dion’s “Runaround Sue” and the Beach Boys classic “Surfin’ USA” — had one of the most notorious falls from grace in an era that featured fellow Tiger Beat regulars such as Donny Osmond, Shaun Cassidy, and Scott Baio.
 While he made headlines for his troubled teen life, this is the first time Garrett is sharing his whole story with his fans in his own words.

 Garrett started as a child actor alongside his sister, Dawn Lyn, who played Dodie on My Three Sons.
-At age eight, he got his first big break in the 1969 movie Bob & Carol & Ted & Alice, according to preview to the book on Amazon.com.
-Before long he was a frequent guest star on 1970s TV and even scored a 1975 series, Three for the Road, until music – and sleazy managers — monopolized his career.
+At age eight, he got his first big break in the 1969 movie Bob & Carol & Ted & Alice, according to a preview of the book on Amazon.
+Before long he was a frequent guest star on 1970s TV and even scored a 1975 series, Three for the Road, until music — and sleazy managers — monopolized his career.
 Garrett’s life came crashing down a few days after his 18th birthday in 1979 when he crashed his car, paralyzing his passenger, Roland Winkler, after a night of partying.

 In Idol Truth, Garrett explains why he fell so hard once his teen idol status expired.
 He also details his relationship and breakup with his first love, actress Nicolette Sheridan, whom he lived with as a young teen.